-- 14.1 The Licensing Authority will only attach conditions to premises licences and club premises certificates that are tailored to the individual style and characteristics of the premises and events concerned and where they are necessary and proportionate for the promotion of one or more of the licensing objectives. - 14.2 To aid administration, Annex D of the statutory guidance contains a pool of conditions from which the authority may draw appropriate and proportionate conditions to cover particular circumstances.
-However, it is not intended to be an exhaustive list and other specific conditions may be appropriate. - 14.3 A number of conditions are mandatory and are required to be applied to some licences or certificates.
-These relate to such things as the requirement for a designated premises supervisor where alcohol is to be sold, preventing under age admission to age restricted films and the requirement that door supervisors are licensed by the Security Industry Authority.
+- 14.1 The Licensing Authority will only attach conditions to premises licences and club premises certificates that are tailored to the individual style and characteristics of the premises and events concerned and where they are necessary and proportionate for the promotion of one or more of the licensing objectives. - 14.2 To aid administration, Annex D of the statutory guidance contains a pool of conditions from which the Licensing Authority may draw appropriate and proportionate conditions to cover particular circumstances.
+However, it is not intended to be an exhaustive list and other specific conditions may be appropriate.

+- 14.3 A number of conditions are mandatory and are required to be applied to some licences or certificates.
+These relate to such things as the requirement for a designated premises supervisor where alcohol is to be sold, preventing under age admission to age restricted films and the requirement that door supervisors are licensed by the Security Industry Authority. - 14.4 New mandatory conditions in relation to the sale of alcohol have come into force as a result of legislative changes.